Back to blog

 7. Attention-Seeking and Clingy Behavior

 Dogs who constantly paw at you, follow you from room to room, drop toys in your lap every few minutes, or demand constant interaction are often under-stimulated.
-Physical activity helps dogs feel satisfied and settled - a well-exercised dog is generally more content to rest independently.
+Physical activity helps dogs feel satisfied and settled.
+A well-exercised dog is generally more content to rest independently.

 What to Do About It

 The fix is straightforward: more structured aerobic exercise, more consistently.
-That means activity that genuinely elevates your dog's heart rate - not just a slow walk.
+That means activity that genuinely elevates your dog's heart rate, not just a slow walk.
 If getting 30–60 minutes of real exercise into your dog's day every day is difficult with your schedule, that is exactly what The Canine Gym is designed for.

 We bring a professional slatmill to your driveway and run your dog for a full 30-minute session.
 No driving, no drop-offs, no rearranging your day.
 We serve Carmel, Fishers, Westfield, Noblesville, Zionsville, and Geist in Hamilton County.
 Book a session and see the difference a real workout makes.